rubyfu/RubyFu/module_0x4__web_kungfu/browser_manipulation.md

 # browser.close
 ```

-> Since Waiter is integrated with Selenium, you can use both to achieve one goal
+> - Since Waiter is integrated with Selenium, you can use both to achieve one goal
+> - For Some reason in some login cases, you may need to add a delay time between entering username and password then submit.